Publications by Dr. Noles

 Noles, N.S., Gelman, S.A., & Stilwell, S. (2021).
 To give or receive?
 The role of giver versus receiver on object tracking and object preferences in children and adults.
 Journal of Cognition and Culture, 21, 369-388.

 Norris, M., & Noles, N.S.
 (2021).
-Can a leopard change its spots?
+Can a leopard change its spot?
 Only some children use counterevidence to update their beliefs about people.
 Cognitive Development, 58, 101037.

 Marchak, K.A., Laughlin, M., Gelman, S.A., & Noles, N.S.
 (2020).
 Beliefs about the persistence of history in objects and spaces in the United States and India.
-Journal of Cross-cultural Psychology, 51, 309-332.
+Journal of Cross-Cultural Psychology, 51, 309-332.

 Noles, N.S.
 (2019).
 Salience or centrality: Why do some features influence inductive generalization more than others?
 Developmental Psychology, 55, 612-622.